Find Affordable College Courses

 Hamden, CT

-Quinnipiac University landed the #8 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
-Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit school with a moderately-sized student population.
+With a ranking of #8, Quinnipiac University did quite well on this year’s most popular schools for nursing students working on their bachelor’s degree.
+Located in the large suburb of Hamden, Quinnipiac is a private not-for-profit school with a medium-sized student population.

 Of the 246 students majoring in nursing at Quinnipiac, 11% are male and 89% are female.